Koh-i-Sultan

 Koh-i-Sultan is a volcano in Balochistan, Pakistan.
-It is part of the tectonic belt formed by the collision of the Eurasian Plate and Indian Plate: specifically, a segment influenced by the subduction of the Arabian plate beneath the Asian plate and forming a volcanic arc which includes the Bazman and Taftan volcanoes in Iran.
+It is part of the tectonic belt formed by the collision of the Eurasian Plate and Arabian Plate: specifically, a segment influenced by the subduction of the Arabian plate beneath the Asian plate and forming a volcanic arc which includes the Bazman and Taftan volcanoes in Iran.
 The volcano consists of three main cones, with heavily eroded craters running west-northwest and surrounded by a number of subsidiary volcanic centres.
 Its summit is 2334 m high, and the crater associated with the Miri cone has a smaller crater inside.

 The volcano is formed by andesite and dacite rocks, with fragmentary rocks prevailing over lava flows.
 The rocks have typical arc-volcano chemistry and composition, with a progression from andesite to dacite in the eruption products with younger age.
 Potassium-argon dating has indicated an age range from 5,900,000 to 90,000 years.
-Subsequent erosion has generated a large debris apron around the base of the volcano and carved rock formations which impressed early explorers; one well-known rock formation is Neza e Sultan.
+Subsequent erosion has generated a large debris apron around the base of the volcano and carved rock formations which impressed early explorers; one well-known rock formation is the staff-like Neza e Sultan (trans.
+"Sultan's Spear").

 Geothermal activity and the emission of volcanic gases are ongoing, and the volcano has been prospected for the possibility of obtaining geothermal energy.
 The geothermal activity has resulted in widespread rock alteration and the formation of sulfur deposits, which were mentioned in a 1909 report and later mined.
 Koh-i-Sultan also has deposits of other minerals.

 Geography and geology

 Political geography and human history

 Koh-i-Sultan is in the Chagai District of the Quetta Division, Baluchistan, Pakistan.
-A nearby settlement is the Nokkundi railway station, 37 km south.
+A nearby settlement is Nokkundi with the Nokkundi railway station, 37 km south.
 Henry Walter Bellew was the first to report the volcano's existence in 1862, and the Geological Survey of British India conducted mining and reconnaissance operations from 1941 to 1944.
 In 1961, a truck-accessible mining road was built from Nokkundi to the volcano's summit.
-Its name, translated as "Mountain of the King", is a reference to a saint in the local Baluchi religion.
+Its name, translated as "Mountain of the King", is a reference to a saint in the local Baluchi religion with the name "Pir Sultan" (not necessarily the same individual as Pir Sultan), who was supposedly absorbed by the mountain at his death.